vkorotchenko/GEVCU6/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+FEATHER PINOUT
+3V - 3.3V
+REF - 3.3V
+GND - GND
+A0 - brake adc
+A1 - Throttle 1
+A2 - Throttle 2
+A3 - Enable
+A4 - Reverse
+A5 - Main contactor
+9 - Precharge
+10 - CoolFan
+11 - BrakeLight
+12  - Rev Light

+//CAN bus pins ( CAN shield)
+CanH - CanH
+CanL - CanL
+CanG - CanG